GLOBAL MARKETS-Wall St retreats, Euro heads for record quarterly drop

 By Sinead Carew

-NEW YORK, March 31 (Reuters) - U.S. stocks retreated on Tuesday following the previous session’s rally, though major indexes were headed for a positive first quarter, while monetary policy changes and worries about Greece put the euro on track for its biggest quarterly fall.
+NEW YORK, March 31 (Reuters) - U.S. stocks retreated on Tuesday from the previous session’s rally, though major indexes were headed for a positive first quarter, while the euro was on track for its biggest quarterly fall as worries about Greece kept the currency under pressure.

-Investors are betting that the U.S. Federal Reserve will raise interest rates this year, boosting the dollar.
-But the European Central Bank has launched a one-trillion-euro economic stimulus program, which has put the euro under pressure.
+The European Central Bank’s one-trillion-euro economic stimulus program, launched this month, has weakened the euro and prompted investors to pile into euro zone shares on bets currency weakness, low borrowing costs and cheap oil will boost European companies’ profits.

+Meanwhile U.S. stocks have been choppy as investors await the Federal Reserve’s first interest rate hike in almost a decade.

-U.S. stocks were helped by two days of corporate takeover announcements, including several biotech deals on Monday and Charter Communications’ plan to buy Bright House Networks for roughly $10 billion.
+Wall Street saw some support on Tuesday after U.S. consumer confidence unexpectedly rebounded in March.
+It was also helped by two days of corporate acquisition announcements including several biotech deals on Monday and Charter Communications’ plan to buy Bright House Networks for roughly $10 billion.

-U.S. Treasury debt prices rose, getting a lift from buying by institutional investors preparing their portfolios for the end of the quarter.
-The benchmark 10-year U.S. Treasury note was up 7/32, the yield at 1.9353 percent.

-The pan-European FTSEurofirst 300 index dipped 0.7 percent as traders squared up for the quarter end.
+There was a 0.5 percent dip on the pan-European FTSEurofirst 300 index as traders squared up for the quarter end.

+New euro zone data showed a small pickup in inflation following the launch of the ECB’s stimulus, and with the program set to run for a year and a half, investors remain upbeat on the region.

 Greece’s debt negotiations have made investors uneasy on both sides of the Atlantic.
-German Chancellor Angela Merkel said on Monday that Athens had a certain degree of flexibility on which reforms to implement but stressed that they must “add up.”
+Germany’s Chancellor Angela Merkel said on Monday Athens had a certain degree of flexibility on which reforms to implement but stressed that they must “add up”.

 Greece’s leader Alexis Tsipras responded by appealing for an “honest compromise” but warned he would not agree to unconditional demands.

+Japan’s Nikkei finished the first quarter with a chunky 10 percent gain and the often volatile Shanghai Composite Index hit another seven-year high and gained 16 percent for the quarter on bets of more stimulus from Beijing.

-Oil took a slide on prospects that OPEC member Iran could reach a deal on its nuclear program that could allow Tehran to sell more of its oil onto an already saturated market.
+Oil took a slide on prospects that OPEC member Iran could reach a deal with six world powers on its nuclear program that could allow Tehran to sell more of its oil onto an already saturated market.

-U.S. crude was last down 0.43 percent at $48.47 per barrel while Brent fell 0.6 percent to $55.69.
-(Additional reporting by Caroline Valetkevitch in New York; Editing by Catherine Evans, Susan Fenton, James Dalgleish and Dan Grebler)
+U.S. crude was last down 1.4 percent at $48.00 per barrel while Brent fell 2 percent to $55.18.
+(Additional reporting by Marc Jones in London, Shinichi Saoshiro in Tokyo and Ryan Vlastelica in New York; Editing by Catherine Evans, Susan Fenton and James Dalgleish)